 Examples of further steps: standards to be agreed on, financing the testing, scaling up or production, promoting acceptance by consumers or other partners in a value chain.
 Policymakers may also establish follow-up steps to work the results into policies.

-You could also consider support schemes for follow-up steps, e.g. national programmes, InnovFin, EFSI, Regional Funds, Enterprise Europe Network (EEN), European IPR Helpdesk, European exploitation support schemes (more on ESIC in the Work Programme), or check if there are any Boosters' services available.
+You could also consider support schemes for follow-up steps, e.g. national programmes, InnovFin, EFSI, Regional Funds, Enterprise Europe Network (EEN), European IPR Helpdesk, European exploitation support schemes (more on ESIC in the Work Programme), Horizon Results Plaftorm, or check if there are any Boosters' services available.
 If your results have already demonstrated an impact on society, you could also consider applying to the Horizon Impact Awards.